-Parks staff undertake daily patrols, reporting any issues or problems to the Local Team Leader.
-Members of the Friends Group also report problems to site based staff on a day to day basis, they provide an 'eyes and ears' service which supplements the work of paid staff, and represents a valuable contribution to the running of the park.
+Parks staff undertake regular patrols, reporting any issues or problems to the Local Team Leader.
+Members of the Friends Group and the Thornton hough Community trust also report any issues, they provide an 'eyes and ears' service which supplements the work of paid staff and represents a valuable contribution to the running of the park.